 An approval by the DRC is not a determination that any proposed Improvements comply with any applicable Supplemental Declaration Establishing Solar Shading Restrictions or with the Act.
 If the DRC subsequently determines that the determination made by an Owner as set forth in the Owner’s Solar Certification is false or inaccurate (whether intentional, negligent, or otherwise), any approval granted by the DRC for an Owner’s proposed Improvements may be declared null and void at any time and the Owner may be required to alter or remove the violating Improvements at their sole cost and expense.

-44

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

 The DRC may not issue or grant any variances to the Shading Restrictions set forth in a Supplemental Declaration Establishing Solar Shading Restrictions.

 15. Antennae and Satellite Dishes